-Kalyn’s Kitchen Picks: Penzey’s Turkey Soup Base
+Kalyn’s Kitchen Picks: Penzey’s Turkey Base

-I think Penzeys Turkey Soup Base is a MUST-HAVE for Thanksgiving turkey and gravy, and this post is to remind you it’s time to order some!
-And you’ll also find ideas here to use turkey soup base to get rich turkey flavor in turkey soup and turkey stock.
+I think Penzeys Turkey Base is a MUST-HAVE for Thanksgiving turkey and gravy, and this post is to remind you it’s time to order some!
+And you’ll also find ideas here to use turkey base to get rich turkey flavor in turkey soup and turkey stock.

-Where can you get Penzey’s Turkey Soup Base?
+Where can you get Penzey’s Turkey Base?

 There are a few different ways to get your turkey soup base: